News & Stories

 New Alliance School Opens in Burkina Faso

-Burkina Faso has a very low literacy rate; approximately 15 percent of the population has the ability to read.
-“Education is not free, and the people are poor,” Schaeffer said.
+Approximately 85 percent of Burkina Faso’s population is illiterate.
+“Education is not free, and the people are poor,” Esther observed.
 “The student/teacher ratio is about 100 or more students to one teacher.
-And less than 5 percent of Burkinabé people know Christ as Lord.”
+In addition, less than 5 percent of the Burkinabé people know Christ as Lord.”

 Share